DataAnalyst4Shreya/Supply-Chain-Analysis/README.md

 **Data Source:** Leveraged AI-assisted prompt engineering using ChatGPT to generate a synthetic semiconductor supply chain dataset for analytical modeling, visualization, and business problem-solving.

-**Data Type:** Synthetic Dataset.
+**Data Type:** Synthetic Dataset was created using ChatGPT prompts.

-**Large Language Module (LLM):** ChatGPT, Claude, and Gemini.
-Used these tools for creating visualizations and for understanding the business problem better, supply chain metrics, and to research about analysis.
-Pulled synthetic data by prompting using Claude.
+**Large Language Module (LLM):** ChatGPT, Claude, and Gemini were used to support the project.
+ChatGPT was used for analysis support, understanding the business problem, and refining supply chain metrics.
+Gemini was used for creating visualizations.
+Claude was used for generating synthetic data through prompting.

 # Results & Business Recommendation: